AK vs AK Review: Bollywood’s rise beyond mediocrity

-Anurag Kashyap and Anil Kapoor, the two major Bollywood stars with polar opposite styles.
+Anurag Kashyap and Anil Kapoor are two major Bollywood stars with polar opposite styles.
 That is one of the many things that drew me to AK vs AK which is directed by Vikramaditya Motwane.
-The Netflix film which released on 24th Dec (which happens to also be the birthday of Anil Kapoor) is a breath of fresh air in the tinsel town which happens to be dictated by clichés and stereotypes.
+The Netflix film which was released on 24th Dec (which also happens to be the birthday of Anil Kapoor) is a breath of fresh air in the tinsel town which happens to be dictated by clichés and stereotypes.

 Anurag Kashyap and Anil Kapoor play the exaggerated version of themselves in this black comedy thriller.
 After a public feud between the two, Anurag levels up his game to earn back his credibility and decides to make a film with Anil.
 But here’s the thing – the film is the reality.

 Yes, you heard it right!
 Anurag Kashyap kidnaps Anil Kapoor’s daughter Sonam Kapoor and makes Anil search for her using the few breadcrumbs laid for him over the entire city of Mumbai.
 With certain rules to be followed, the search turns into a mind-meddling thriller game.
 The exciting events that follow keep us engaged throughout the film.
 It feels like we are there, watching Anurag’s ‘hostage thriller’ film unveil right in front of us.

 The hustling camera gives a deeper shot of their lives.
 We see their houses, their families, and what their typical day looks like; everything just the way it is.

 We see Anurag Kashyap lampooning Anil for wanting to come back as a hero in mainstream cinema.
 Well, with AK vs AK, Anil sure did earn himself a savage come back.
 He was brilliant as…himself.
 The running-against-time urgency is spot on.